DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/attaching-hooks-to-tests-and-fixtures.md

 --------- | ---- | ------------
 `hook`    | RequestHook | A request logger, mock or custom hook.

-The `requestHooks` methods use the rest operator, which allows you to pass multiple hooks as parameters or arrays of hooks.
+The `requestHooks` methods use the rest operator which allows you to pass multiple hooks as parameters or arrays of hooks.

 ```js
 import { RequestLogger, RequestMock } from 'testcafe';